appleaa236/learngit/readme.txt

 know how to work of git
 create a new branch is so easy;

-create a new branch is very easy;
+create a new branch is easy;